cyrilchukwuebuka/central-bank-of-learnable/README.md

-# 🏦 CENTRAL BANK OF LEARNABLE API
+# 🏦 CENTRAL BANK OF LEARNABLE

 [**Central Bank of Learnable**](https://github.com/cyrilchukwuebuka/central-bank-of-learnable) is a banking service platform that makes online banking seamless for their customers.